Racing Bar Chart

 following frame, in milliseconds.

-theme str none The theme of the chart.
-Any of the following values can be used:
+template str none The template of the chart.

 width NoneType None The width of the chart in pixels.